UW men end two-game skid with impressive 72-40 victory over USC

 The pregame hype was dominated by a much-anticipated matchup between Stewart and USC’s big man, Onyeka Okongwu.

-However, the battle between the star freshman forwards never truly materialized because Stewart spent most of the first half on the bench in foul trouble.
+However, the battle between the star freshman forwards never truly materialized because Stewart spent most more than nine minutes of the first half on the bench in foul trouble.

 “Every game I’ve made this year, they’ve gotten the third one,” Hopkins said when asked if he considered letting Stewart play with two fouls.
 “So I was like, I’m not gambling on this one. … That’s when you know you have a great bench when you can put guys in and still win.”

-Normally, a prolonged absence from UW’s leading scorer and rebounder would be reason for concern, but not this time.
+Normally, a prolonged absence from UW’s leading scorer and rebounder would be disconcerting, but not this time.

-Not with Roberts, a sparsely used redshirt freshman, filling in and delivering a near-perfect impersonation of Stewart.
+Not with Roberts, a sparsely used redshirt freshman, filling in and delivering a near-perfect impersonation of the broad-shouldered Stewart.

 There was Roberts flying down the lane and soaring for a one-handed dunk.

-There he was again rising over traffic for a rebound and put-back jam.
+There he was again rising over traffic for a rebound and putback jam.

-And Roberts capped an entertaining first-half performance with a punishing dunk that brought the near sellout crowd to its feet.
+And Roberts capped an entertaining first-half performance with a punishing flush that brought the near sellout crowd of 8,774 to its feet.

 “It felt great to finally get my opportunity to prove what I’ve been working on and what we’ve been working on in practice every day,” said Roberts, who scored all of his personal-best seven points in the first half.
 “I give all the credit to my guys finding me in certain spots and being able to bring energy and the spark in the game.”